netxms/netxms-doc/admin/user-management.rst

      - Description
      - Default
    * - MinPasswordLength
      - Default minimum password length for a |product_name| user.
-The default applied only if per-user setting is not defined.
+The default applies only if a per-user setting is not defined.
      - 0
    * - PasswordComplexity
      - Required password complexity.
-See table bellow for details.
+See table below for details.
      - 0
    * - PasswordExpiration
      - Password expiration time in days.
 If set to ``0``, password expiration is disabled.
-Has no effect on users with :guilabel:`Password never expired` flag set.
+This variable has no effect on users with the :guilabel:`Password never expires` flag set.
      - 0
    * - PasswordHistoryLength
      - Number of previous passwords to keep.
-Users are not allowed to set password if it matches one from previous passwords list.
+Users are not allowed to set password if it matches one from their previous passwords list.
      - 0

 Possible flags for ``PasswordComplexity``: